Pensions advice for independent schools

 How do you run a successful consultation?

-If you decide you want to develop a proposal for exiting TPS, it’s crucial to get that proposal and the accompanying consultation process right.
-From our experience of working with schools that have already exited TPS we outline the key milestones and outcomes from a successful TPS exit that we implemented in 2019.
+If you decide you want to develop a proposal for exiting TPS, or make other changes to manage pension costs, it’s crucial to get that proposal and the accompanying consultation process right.
+From our experience of working with schools, we outline the key milestones and outcomes from a successful TPS exit that we implemented in 2019.

 7-Month activity window Date (2019)